k2-fsa/sherpa/docs/source/onnx/ios/build-sherpa-onnx-swift.rst

 - (Optional) iPhone or iPad.
 This is for testing the app on your device.
   If you don't have a device, you can still run the app within a simulator on your Mac.

-Download sherpa-ncnn
+Download sherpa-onnx
 --------------------

-First, let us download the source code of `sherpa-ncnn`_.
+First, let us download the source code of `sherpa-onnx`_.

 .. note::

-  In the following, I will download `sherpa-ncnn`_ to ``$HOME/open-source``, i.e., ``/Users/fangjun/open-source``, on my Mac.
+  In the following, I will download `sherpa-onnx`_ to ``$HOME/open-source``, i.e., ``/Users/fangjun/open-source``, on my Mac.

   You can put it anywhere as you like.